1997 Aisin fire

+Headquarters of AISIN SEIKI Co., Ltd., Kariya city, Aichi prefecture, Japan.

 The 1997 Aisin fire is the fire that shut down one of the production facilities of the Toyota-subsidiary Aisin Seiki Co. on February 1, 1997, a Saturday.
 The event was notable as the factory was the main supplier of a motor part for Toyota cars.
 Due to the just in time stock keeping philosophy of the Toyota Production System (TPS), Toyota's car factories reportedly only kept four-hour stocks of the part.

 The event provided an example of successful business relationships between Toyota and its suppliers, allowing the company to quickly manufacture replacement parts and limit the halt in production of its cars, thereby minimizing the losses from this event.

 The fire

-The fire started before dawn on February 1, 1997, at Aisin Seiki Co.'s Factory No. 1 in Kariya, Japan.
+The fire broke out before dawn on February 1, 1997 at Factory No. 10 of Aisin Seiki Co. in Kariya, Japan.
 The cause of the fire was reportedly unknown.

-The factory produced brake fluid proportioning valves (P-valves) which help prevent skidding by controlling the pressure on rear brakes, and are used in the braking system of all Toyota vehicles.
+The factory produced brake fluid proportioning valves (P-valves), which regulate pressure to the rear breaks to help prevent skidding and are used in the braking systems of all Toyota vehicles.

-99% of Toyota's P-valves were made at this plant, with Nissin Kogyo Co. producing the remaining 1%.
-The production of P-valves was complicated, and required specialised tools.
-Furthermore, different varieties of P-valves were in production.
+Approximately 99% of Toyota's P-valves were manufactured at this plant, with the remaining 1% produced by Nissin Kogyo Co.
+Production of P-valves was complex, requiring specialised tooling, and multiple variants of the component were manufactured simultaneously.

 With the factory out of production, it was estimated that Toyota would have to halt car production for weeks.
 The economic impact of this would have been huge for Toyota, the local economy and for Japan.
 It was estimated that each day Toyota production was halted would lead to a 0.1% decrease in Japan's industrial output.